 Circuit to reduce the inductive switch off voltage peak of the relay coil (EMC protection, switch off voltage peak).
-Most of such circuits reduce the armature release speed, which may decrease the relay lifetime depending on the application load.
-Especially diodes or any pn-junction of the electronic control system in parallel to the coil will significantly reduce the electrical lifetime.
-Recommended that relay performance testings to be evaluated with the suppression that will be used.
+Most of such circuits reduce the armature release speed, which may decrease the relay lifetime, especially valid for diodes in parallel to the coil.